 - If you are a Michigan resident, take the SAT test before December of your senior year in high school and arrange to send scores to the State of Michigan for Michigan Competitive Scholarship consideration.
 High school counselors have information about test dates.

-Financial Aid Satisfactory Academic Progress (SAP) Policies
+Satisfactory Academic Progress (SAP) Policies

 Note: Since Kalamazoo College students primarily attend at full-time status, the standards within this policy are established for full-time enrollment.
 All standards, however, function properly in the occasional term in which a student is not enrolled for three courses.